jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/the-energy-bus-book/the-energy-bus-book-summary-synopsis.md

 ---

 # Synopsis of The Energy Bus
 The Energy Bus is a book written by Jon Gordon providing ten rules to embrace positivity, improve and better our lives.
-Gordon presents ten rules through thirty-four chapters describing the power of positivity thoughts and energy.
+Gordon presents ten rules through thirty-four chapters describing the power of positive thoughts and energy.
 <br/>
 <br/>